Vilos92/pimpmyprose/README.md

 + Show username next to prose text
 + Improve notifications, come from nav bar and use jquery to clear upon viewing
 + Have a Prose of the day, to get responses from people

+# For Server
++ Need to install haystack and Whoosh